 RSPB Scotland is warning that an invasive plant species from overseas – American skunk cabbage – is proving a menace on one of its nature reserves and poses a threat to native wild plants.

-Karen Sutcliffe, site manager of the charity’s Insh Marshes nature reserve in Strathspey, said: “American skunk cabbage is wildly available in garden centres for use in bog gardens.
+Karen Sutcliffe, site manager of the charity’s Insh Marshes nature reserve in Strathspey, said: “American skunk cabbage is widely available in garden centres for use in bog gardens.
 However, it can all too easily get into the wider countryside where it can become an invasive pest.
-Unfortunately it has reached Insh Marshes where there is a danger of it getting out of hand and out-competing our native species.
+Unfortunately it has reached Insh Marshes where there is a danger of it getting out of hand.

 “Fortunately we have a great team of volunteers at Insh Marshes who have been working hard to eradicate it from the reserve.
 But it’s a big job as we have to be careful to remove all the roots and, of course, we would rather spend our time doing other conservation work.”